-The Sikorsky Entrepreneurial Challenge
+The Entrepreneurial Challenge

 Frequently Asked Questions

-Yes, a 5 page business summary that conforms to the requirements outlined in the Entrepreneurial Challenge Application Kit is the requirement for the first round application.
+- I’ve read through the Entrepreneurial Challenge Application Kit, and I am confused what to submit.
+I am correct that the first round application is only a 5 page white paper with business summary?
+Yes, a 5 page summary that conforms to the requirements outlined in the Entrepreneurial Challenge Application Kit is the requirement for the first round application.
 It is the intent of the Entrepreneurial Challenge to locate cutting edge products with a substantiated business plan, so emphasis in both the first and final judging round is placed on the team’s understanding of the technology/product and commercialization strategy.
 No formal business plan will be evaluated by the judging panel.

+- I am a current college student that is trying to start a company, but I am not currently spending a full time equivalent on my idea.
+If my team is a new entrepreneurial venture, and winning the Entrepreneurial Challenge would allow us to start working on our idea, can we still qualify?
+Yes, teams may do so.
+The rule is intended to convey that all applicants must be willing to dedicate a full time person to their venture if selected.
 However, if your team does not have a full time equivalent person developing the idea, clearly state so in your application and explain the reasons for that.
 As the judging criteria in the Entrepreneurial Challenge Kit indicates, first round applications will be strongly judged on the competency of the assembled team, a category that would be given additional consideration if the venture is still maturing.
 All teams are strongly encouraged to show in their application that their team has both the management and technical experience necessary to mature and commercialize their offering.

+- Can international applicants apply to the Entrepreneurial Challenge?
 Yes, any team that meets the requirements of the Entrepreneurial Challenge (as outlined in the Application Kit) is eligible to apply.
 International applicants do not need to have a U.S. based subsidiary in order to apply.